Do Institutional Investors Stabilize Equity Markets in Crisis Periods? Evidence from COVID-19

 Abstract

-During the COVID-19 crash, U.S. stocks with higher institutional ownership performed worse.
-By studying firm-level changes in institutional ownership, we identify two mechanisms behind this effect: A sudden withdrawal of capital from the equity market and the collective attempt to re-position equity portfolios toward more COVID-resilient stocks.
-The stock-price effects of ``portfolio downscaling'' trades quickly reversed in the market's recovery phase, while those of ``portfolio repositioning'' trades lingered.
-The institutional rush for firm resilience also caused price pressures.
-Retail investors acted as counterparts and provided liquidity to stocks institutional investors sold, both during the turmoil and afterward.
-Overall, the results indicate that when a tail risk realizes, institutional investors amplify price crashes.
+During the COVID-19 stock market crash, U.S. stocks with higher institutional ownership (IO) performed worse than those with lower IO.
+By studying firm-level changes, we identify two mechanisms behind this effect: a sudden downscaling of institutional capital in the equity market and a collective attempt by institutions to reposition their equity portfolios toward more COVIDresilient stocks.
+The stock-price effects of their ‘‘portfolio downscaling’’ trades quickly reversed in the market’s recovery phase, while those of their ‘‘portfolio repositioning’’ trades lingered.
+The institutional rush for firm resilience also caused price pressures, with retail investors providing liquidity to stocks sold by institutional investors, both during the crisis and afterward.
+Overall, our results indicate that when a tail risk is realized, institutional investors amplify price crashes.